 Great live music venue, cafe during the day, patio seats out front.

-Pro-tip: Check out Barrio Manouche when the play here.
+Pro-tip: Check out Barrio Manouche (gypsy jazz, flamenco music – as seen at Stern Grove, Club Deluxe and Monterey Jazz Festival), when the play here.

 Pond Farm Brewing, San Rafael